benjaminspall/frontend-nanodegree-arcade-game/README.md

 ## Art Assets and Starter Code

-The art assets and starter code for this project were provided as part of Udacity's Front-End Nanodegree Arcade Game repo, which can be viewed [here](https://github.com/udacity/frontend-nanodegree-arcade-game).
+The art assets and starter code for this project were provided as part of Udacity's Front-End Nanodegree Arcade Game repository, which can be viewed [here](https://github.com/udacity/frontend-nanodegree-arcade-game).